gcn12/shopping-cart/README.md

 - The objects within `searchResults` have an `isAdded` key, which when set to `true`, displays a checkmark next to the item name.
 Because the dropdown covers most of the list, the checkmark is a visual cue to tell the user that their item has been successfully added.

 ## Accessibility
 - In order to make the app more accessible, the check and delete buttons contain text labels.
 For aesthetics, the text is hidden with a CSS class called `visually-hidden`.
-This ensures that the text exists but cannot be seen
+This ensures that the text exists but cannot be seen.
-- Headless UI’s dropdown component provides full control over functionality and styling while ensuring an accessible experience
+- Headless UI’s dropdown component provides full control over functionality and styling while ensuring an accessible experience.
+- Every `input` should have a corresponding `label`, for both usability and accessibility.
+In lieu of a `label`, `aria-label` is used to describe the purpose of the input.